algosup/2024-2025-project-4-web-fpga-team-5/documents/functional/functionalSpecifications.md

 ---

-### **Functional Requirements**
+### 2. Functional Requirements

 The core requirements define the fundamental objectives of the FPGA web interface project.
 These are the essential functionalities and integrations required to achieve the project's purpose.

-#### **1. Web-Based Interface**
+#### a.
+Web-Based Interface

 The application must provide a user-friendly and responsive interface for FPGA simulation.
 It should support: